-Scripts may be effective in steering conversations to the right direction, but they rarely work for communicating empathy.
+Scripts may be effective in steering conversations in the right direction, but they rarely work for communicating empathy.

-Empathy, long been regarded an essential component of successful customer support, makes interactions more meaningful.
+Empathy, long been regarded as an essential component of successful customer support, makes interactions more meaningful.
 Taking it out of the equation is like punching a gaping hole right through otherwise productive dialogs.
-Without it, brands are stripped off the opportunity to prove themselves trustworthy.
+Without it, brands are stripped of the opportunity to prove themselves trustworthy.

 Encouraging agents to be supportive

 Your customer service training needs to shift its focus.
 One way to do this is to spotlight deep listening, a soft skill characterized by being supportive and generous.

 Not to be confused with active listening, which mainly involves the use of logic to solve problems, deep listening occurs when you listen to customers as though they’re your friends.
 In a call center context, this means that agents are prepared to trust a customer and withhold judgment.
 Doing so would allow them to fairly evaluate a situation using both logic and emotion.